 “”A river cuts through rock, not because of its power, but because of its persistence.” ~ James N. Watkins

-Take the advantage of internet
+Take advantage of the internet

 Nowadays, you can easily read all that stuff right in front of your computers/smartphone screen for ‘free’.
 If necessary, you can also buy an ebook.

-Learn from old master you love
+Learn from the old master you love

 But one thing for sure, I did learn the foundation of realism from his legacies.